Serve these easy Slow Cooker Baked Beans with Bacon at your next backyard BBQ and watch the sparks fly.

 I really just wanted to give you an opening to start singing ‘Beans, beans the magical fruit…’ if you felt moved to do so because I wasn’t going to make that the headline of this post even if it’s true!
-But really, these slow cooker baked beans with bacon are so easy and so delicious that they’re worthy of a small fireworks show themselves.
+But really, these slow cooker baked beans with bacon are so easy and so delicious that they themselves are worthy of a small fireworks show.
 And there’s just something magical about smokey, sweet and sticky that’s hard to resist, don’t you think?
 Put these on the table at your next barbecue and watch the sparks of attraction fly.

 Keep cool and eat well this summer

 Summer is all about eating well and kicking back to enjoy the good things in life so be sure to make room on the table for these slow cooker baked beans with bacon.
-And don’t forget the watermelon, potato salad and burgers too!
+And don’t forget the watermelon, potato salad, slaw, burgers, brownies, and cocktails too!

 - Transfer bacon and onion mixture to slow cooker.
 Add remaining ingredients and stir gently to combine.